AFineDayForTea/april-fools-mc/README.md

 - Diamond and lapis ores are switched
 - Gold and redstone ores are switched
 - The creeper sound is now the "Creeper, aw man" quote from *Revenge* (Java only)

+**DISCLAIMER: This project is not affliated with nor approved by Mojang or Microsoft.**